If you do not pay your business rates

 - To continue to pay in instalments you will need to pay the amount on the reminder within 7 days

-- If you don’t pay the amount on the reminder, your instalment plan will be cancelled and the full business rate amount will be due within a further seven days
+- If you do not pay the amount on the reminder, your instalment plan will be cancelled and the full business rate amount will be due within a further seven days

-- If the reminder isn’t paid in time a summons will be issued against you
+- If the reminder is not paid in time a summons will be issued against you

 - If you pay the reminder but fail to pay any future instalments on time within the same financial year, the full amount outstanding will automatically become due seven days after the instalment due date

-You’ll be sent a court summons if you don’t pay your reminder.
-You don’t need to attend court if you accept that you owe the amount outstanding.
-The court can’t look at your financial situation or make a payment arrangement with you.
+You’ll be sent a court summons if you do not pay your reminder.
+You do not need to attend court if you accept that you owe the amount outstanding.
+The court cannot look at your financial situation or make a payment arrangement with you.

 To prevent us applying for a liability order you must pay in full, including the summons costs before the court hearing.